elihunter173/website/content/notes/ncsu/1s/csc216/index.md

 ## Academic Integrity

 * We follow the [ACM Code of Ethics and Professionalism](https://www.acm.org/code-of-ethics)
-* All work must be own.
+* All work must be your own.
 * Cheating results in -100 for assignment.
-* TA's are "Peer Teaching Fellows"
+* TAs are "Peer Teaching Fellows"

 ## Main Topics